mosn/mosn-tutorial/layotto/layotto-with-istio/finish.md

 本教程提供中文版说明，请翻至本页底部。

 Congratulations!
-You have compled the Layotto with Istio course, if you are interested in MOSN or have any questions, please [leave a message](https://github.com/mosn/mosn/issues/new/choose).
+You have compled the Layotto with Istio course, if you are interested in Layotto or have any questions, please [leave a message](https://github.com/mosn/layotto/issues/new/choose).

 MOSN is a powerful cloud native proxy written in Golang.
 As a cloud-native network data plane, MOSN is designed to provide services with multi-protocol, modular, intelligent, and secure proxy capabilities.
 MOSN can be integrated with any Service Mesh that supports the xDS API.
 It can also be used for other purposes, such as independent Layer 4 or 7 load balancer, API gateway, and cloud-native ingress